valentinomiazzo/jekyll-now/_drafts/2018-10-07-Atari-Panther-Part-1.md

   </tr>
 </table>

 It is in Europe where another new console creates a lot of buzz on the specialized press.
 This is the [Konix Multisystem](https://en.m.wikipedia.org/wiki/Konix_Multisystem).
 It promises Amiga level graphics, better 3D and half the price thanks to custom chips containing a Blitter and a DSP.
-Nevertheless the Konix Multisystem never reaches the shelves because Konix goes out of cash in 03/89 before the release.
+Nevertheless the Konix Multisystem never reaches the shelves because Konix goes out of cash in 03/89, few months before the announced release date.

 <table style="width:50%;font-size:65%;margin:auto;text-align:center;">
   <tr>